 Thus, to adversely possess property, the adverse claimant must both pay off all delinquent property taxes, if any, and timely pay all the property taxes during the required five-year period.

 In addition to the above, the adverse claimant must prove timely payment of the required property taxes by certified records from the county tax collector.
 (CCP §325(b).)
 Whether CCP § 325(b) requires a claimant to pay the property taxes by the due date or before the delinquency date remains uncertain.

 Nevertheless, once a claimant has timely paid the required property taxes during each of the five years, and has met all the other requirements discussed in our prior blogs, then the claimant’s title to the property by adverse possession will be preserved even if the claimant subsequently fails to pay the property taxes on time.
 (Meier v.
 Meier (1945) 71 Cal.
 App.
 2d 502, 507.)

-Our real estate attorneys at Schorr Law have a great deal of experience with real estate matters and disputes.
+Our real estate attorneys Los Angeles at Schorr Law have a great deal of experience with real estate matters and adverse possession in California.
 To see if you qualify for a free 30-minute consultation, contact us today!

 See related: Adverse Possession: An Overview